Highlife: Dance and guitar band highlife

 In the 1940s, the music diverged into two distinct streams: dance band highlife and guitar band highlife.
 Guitar band highlife featured smaller bands and, at least initially, was most common in rural areas.
 Because of the history of stringed instruments like the seprewa in the region, musicians were happy to incorporate the guitar.
 They also used the dagomba style, borrowed from Kru sailors from Liberia, to create highlife's two-finger picking style.
 Guitar band highlife also featured singing, drums and claves.
 E.K.
 Nyame and his Akan Trio helped to popularize guitar band highlife, and would release over 400 records during Nyame's lifetime.
 Dance band highlife, by contrast, was more rooted in urban settings.
 In the post-war period, larger dance orchestras began to be replaced by smaller professional dance bands, typified by the success of E.T.
 Mensah and the Tempos.
 As foreign troops departed, the primary audiences became increasingly Ghanaian, and the music changed to cater to their tastes.
 Mensah's fame soared after he played with Louis Armstrong in Accra in May 1956, and he eventually earned the nickname, the "King of Highlife".
 Also important from the 1950s onward was musician King Bruce, who served as band leader to the Black Beats.
 Some other early bands were, the Red Spots, the Rhythm Aces, the Ramblers and Broadway-Uhuru.

 The Ghanaian diaspora

-Economic problems led to a mass migration of Ghanaians in the 1960s looking for more opportunities and after that political instability in the '70s and '80s would cause more people and many prominent highlife musicians to leave and create clusters of communities across the west with Germany being a preferred destination because of its relaxed immigration laws.
+Economic problems led to a mass migration of Ghanaians in the 1960s looking for more opportunities and after political instability in the 1970s and 1980s would cause more people and many prominent highlife musicians to leave and create clusters of communities across the west with Germany being a preferred destination because of its relaxed immigration laws.

 Burger highlife

 Ghanaians in Germany created a secular style of highlife that combined the genre with funk, disco, and synth-pop.
 It is believed it was called burger highlife because the largest communities of Ghanaians resided in Hamburg.
 The music became associated with migrants who would travel between Germany and Ghana.
-It also would become defined by its use of modern technologies; by the late '90s, productions used solely electronic instruments.
+It also would become defined by its use of modern technologies; by the late 1990s, productions used solely electronic instruments.